aboutcode-org/purldb/docs/source/purldb/api.rst

 Reindex this package instance.
 This will trigger a new scan for this package and the package data will be updated from the scan data.

-Using cURL to get reindex a package:
+Using cURL to reindex a package:

 .. code-block:: console